DanielBMarkham/Info-Ops3/manuscript/chapter01.md

 [^grow-up-yes-there-are-simple-explainable]: Yes, of course there are simple, explainable and reproducible systems, otherwise science couldn't exist.
 The problem is that this simple idea is easily over-applied without anybody realizing it.
 We easily move from science to almost-science to scientific-guesswork to scientific-consensus to pseudoscience without anybody, including the practitioners, realizing it.

 [^grow-up-necessary-discussion]: There is a necessary and useful discussion to be had about the role of kooks and cranks.
 It's unlikely the uneducated, illiterate man digging your septic system has much to say about 18th-century Russian literature and how it was influenced by Voltaire.
 The problem is that this simple idea is over-applied without anybody realizing it.
 This is a discussion we're purposefully ignoring today, mostly because it's far too easy to game this idea to apply anywhere you desire.
-It deserves its own essay.
+See coverage of this in the appendix.

 [^^grow-up-astrophysics-for-people-in-a-hurry]: ![Universe quote is from "Astrophysics for People in a Hurry", Neil deGrasse Tyson (Author), 2017 ed.]<https://amzn.to/3uMAuSQ>